Aprimo-Connect/aprimo-optimizely-core-extension/README.md

 ## Requirements
 1. Asp.Net 5.0+
 2. Optimizely v11
    - This connector was built and tested on Optimizely v11.
-We expect that changes will need to be made to the connector to support Optimizely v12.
+We expect that development work will be needed for the connector to support Optimizely v12.

 ## Installation
 Install the nuget package from Optimizely Nuget Feed